kinnala/scikit-fem/docs/listofexamples.rst

    The piecewise constant solution field.
    The figure was created using `ParaView <https://www.paraview.org/>`__.

-See the `source code of Example 37 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex37.py>`_ for more information.
+See the source code of :exlink:`37` for more information.

 Example 38: Point source
 ------------------------